phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 [^investopedia]: Abraham, S. (2017, February 08).
 [Rental Properties: 4 Ways to Value a Real Estate Property](http://www.investopedia.com/articles/mortgages-real-estate/11/how-to-value-real-estate-rental.asp).
 Retrieved September 08, 2017

 [^hswg-2001]: Affordable Rental Housing Supply: The Dynamics of the Market and Recommendations for Encouraging New Supply (p.
 9-12, Rep.).
-(2001, May).
+(2001, May). (margins is pg 14)

 [^pomeroy-2001]: Pomeroy, S. (2001, October).
 Toward a Comprehensive Affordable Housing Strategy for Canada (p.
 15, Rep.).